 were frequent sightings of these leopards that attacked livestock too.
 They

 felt the lack of water had drawn these Leopards into the city.
-Every day, Mansoor’s father
+Every day, Mansoor’s splendour

 A few days later the leopard was spotted at the other end of the city.
 People